How to adjust to living alone

 Get a benefits check

 If you’re living alone, you should be able to get 25% off your Council Tax bill.
 If your income and savings are below certain levels, you may also be entitled to means-tested benefits – such as Pension Credit or Housing Benefit.
-Contact your local Age UK to get a benefits check or use our online benefits calculator.
+Contact the Age Cymru Advice Line to get a benefits check or use our online benefits calculator.
 It only takes about 10 minutes for you to go through it.

 Are there any charities that can help me?